In this article I answer the question: Are we all born with a 6-pack of abs just waiting to happen?

 Where are those people’s abs?

-It got me wondering all sorts of things, so I did the research necessary to scientifically answer the question, “Does everyone have abs?”
+It got me wondering all sorts of things, so I did the research necessary to (sort of) scientifically answer the question, “Does everyone have abs?”

 Does everyone have abs?